School of Architecture Awards & Opportunities

 SoA Awards & Prizes

-Detailed information on awards and prizes offered by the SoA, including documentation from previous award winners and application forms, is available at the links to specific awards and prizes listed below.
+Detailed information on awards and prizes offered by the SoA, including examples of work from previous award winners and application forms, is available at the links to specific awards and prizes listed below.

 SoA Commencement Recognition